ulkuguneysu/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 ## The Deliverables

-For online students, there will be five deliverables for this project:
+For online students, there will be five deliverables for this project (Note: On-campus students may have different requirements, please speak with your instructor):

 1. A well documented **Jupyter Notebook** containing any code you've written for this project and comments explaining it.
 This work will need to be pushed to your GitHub repository in order to submit your project.
 2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository.